pmw-rp/last-value-cache/README.md

 ## Demo

-The demo is built using three scripts:
+The demo is built using multiple scripts:

+### Approach A (for topics where the readers and writers can use different topics)

+In this approach, the source topic is in tiered storage, which connects to the destination topic (not in tiered storage) via WASM.

 - The first script creates the topics required, configures them appropriately, configures the compaction to be demo-friendly and deploys the transform;